 Also, some people have experienced minor quality issues with these straps.
 For instance, the plastic clips can break easily, or the fabric itself can start tearing.

 I like these luggage straps better than the single-piece ones.
 They’re priced similarly, and the x-shaped design makes the straps less likely to slip off.
 I own these straps, and I’m satisfied with my purchase.

-I have the bight green option.
+I have a bright-green option.
 However, these straps are also available in black, bright blue, orange, pink, and yellow.
 Although they do come with a built-in luggage tag, I prefer to use the luggage tag that’s on the back of my suitcase.

-Note, that these suitcase bands are only suitable for 20-28 inch suitcases.
+Note, that these luggage straps are only suitable for 20-28 inch suitcases.
 Some checked bags are larger than that, so I’d advise you first to measure your suitcase.

 Although this luggage strap is slightly more expensive, it’s also better.
-The Elastraap luggage strap has a built-in TSA-approved combination lock for additional security.
+The Samsonite luggage strap has a built-in TSA-approved combination lock for additional security.
 Although I don’t think that this strap provides too much protection, because once the lock is locked the strap can still be loosened enough to open the suitcase, I still believe that the combination lock is useful.
 The regular straps are opened by squeezing both sides and can quickly open up while your bag is checked.
 With a combination lock, this shouldn’t be a problem.
 Also, this strap is much sturdier compared to regular ones.

 A handy item to have if you’re traveling often with many layovers.